Udea and Her Seven Brothers: Russia

-Scholar Andreas Johns locates one Russian version of type 451A, collected in Ryazan by Russian folklorists Gilianova and Frumkin.
-In this variant, the sister is replaced by Baba Yaga (called Yaga-Baba, in the story).
-As with the other variants, the heroine sings her lament, which reveals the deception.

 In a North Russian tale collected by ethnographer Nikolay E. Onchukov with the title "Настасья прекрасная и Егибиха" ("Beautiful Nastasya and Egibikha"), an old couple has three sons and a daughter named Beautiful Nastasya.
 After the three brothers depart to Saint Petersburg, they send a letter to their parents and invite their sister Nastasya to come visit them.
 She goes there joined by her dog and a maidservant named Egibikha.
 En route, they pass by small lakes; Egibikha tries to convince the girl to join her for a bath, but the dog warns Nastasya against it.
 Egibikha, in retaliation, breaks the dog's legs each time, until she kills the dog after the fifth time.
 Past a sixth small lake, Egibikha convinces Nastasya to take a bath with her; Egibikha comes out of the water first and puts on Nastasya's clothes, while Nastasya puts on the others.
 They reach Nastasya's brothers' house and Egibikha passes herself off as their sister, while Nastasya is given scraps.
-When they return home to her parents, the old couple cannot recognize Nastasya and order to graze their cows.
+When they return home to her parents, the old couple cannot recognize Nastasya as their daughter and order her to graze their cows.
 Nastasya, sitting on a stone, asks the Sun what is her mother doing, and the Sun answers her mother is baking pancakes with bitter tears.
 One of Nastasya's brothers overhears her lament and goes to tell their parents the girl at the house is not their daughter, but the one grazing the cows.
 Thus, Egibikha is shot at the gate as her punishment.